nadira30/7641-Group-Project/README.md

 ![histogram_title_length.png](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/histogram_title_length.png)

 The word cloud for real vs fake news based on news text is depicted below.
-We can see most of the real news is about COVID19 virus, and the common words are names of countries and other neutral words.
+We can see most of the real news is about the COVID-19 virus, and the common words are names of countries and other neutral words.

 ![fake_real](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/fake_real_cloud.png)

 A similar word cloud is obtained for real and fake news, but only based on the title and inserted below.
 The topics seem to be the same for fake news.
-However, it contains words that are distinguishable.
+However, it contains distinguishable words.
 For example, Bill Gates is spelled wrongly in some instances.
 Additionally, there are a few standalone letters such as “u”.

 ![fake_real2](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/fake_real2.png)

-To gain better understanding of the sentiments across real vs fake news across titles as well as texts, their sentiments were analyzed, and their polarities are represented in the plots below.
+To gain a better understanding of the sentiments across real vs fake news across titles as well as texts, their sentiments were analyzed, and their polarities are represented in the plots below.

 ![sentiment](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/sentiment_distribution.png)

-The plots below show the N-gram analysis conducted to obtain the top 10 n-gram phrases and / or words in real and fake news titles and texts respectively.
+The plots below show the N-gram analysis conducted to obtain the top 10 n-gram phrases and/or words in real and fake news titles and texts respectively.
 ![n_gram2](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/n_gram2.png)

-The plot below shows clustering of word embeddings for real and fake news.
+The plot below shows the clustering of word embeddings for real and fake news.
 Word2Vec is used to represent words in titles and texts as dense vectors.
-Clustering algorithm is used to cluster similar titles and texts together and visualize the clusters.
+The clustering algorithm is used to cluster similar titles and texts together and visualize the clusters.
 ![real_clustering](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/real_cluster.png)
 ![fake_clustering](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/fake_cluster.png)

-Next we wanted to see the Top “k” word proportion of the real/fake news.
-In other words, we wanted to see how many of the words used in the news are from the top 10 common words, top 100, and so on.
-Our hypothesis was that since fake news are machine generated and it will likely use many high frequency words comparing to real news.
+Next, we wanted to see the Top “k” word proportion of the real/fake news.
+In other words, we wanted to see how many of the words used in the news are from the top 10 common words, the top 100, and so on.
+We hypothesized that since fake news is machine-generated it will likely use many high-frequency words compared to real news.
 ![top_k](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/top_k_proportion.png)

 Our analysis confirmed our hypothesis, and we see from the above bar chart that the difference is significant only for the Top 1000 most frequently used words.